Eyeglasses and Contact Lenses

 Eyeglasses.
 Eyeglasses are the most common form of eyewear used to correct or improve many types

 of vision problems.
-They are a frame that holds two pieces of glass or plastic, which
+They consist of a frame that holds 2 pieces of glass or plastic,

-have been ground into lenses to correct refractive errors.
-Refractive errors can include
+which have been ground into lenses to correct refractive errors.
+Refractive errors

-trouble seeing far away (nearsightedness or myopia) and trouble seeing close up (farsightedness
+can include trouble seeing far away (nearsightedness or myopia) and trouble seeing

-or hyperopia).
-They can also include blurring due to an irregularly shaped cornea
+close up (farsightedness or hyperopia).
+They can also include blurring due to an irregularly

-(astigmatism).
-Eyeglasses work by adding or subtracting focusing power to the eye's
+shaped cornea (astigmatism).
+Eyeglasses work by adding or subtracting focusing power

 Contact lenses.
 Contact lenses are worn directly on the cornea.
 Like eyeglasses, contact lenses correct

 refractive errors.
-They do this by adding or subtracting focusing power to the eye's
+They do this by adding or subtracting focusing power to the cornea

 How to read an eyeglass prescription